 As more fully described on page 77 in the 2020 Annual Information Statement, by regulation a Bank is authorized to hold eligible investments in an amount not to exceed 35% of a Bank's average loans outstanding for the quarter.
 Investments are utilized for the purposes of maintaining a diverse source of liquidity and managing short-term surplus funds and reducing interest rate risk and, in so doing, they may enhance profitability.
-At March 31, 2021, no Bank exceeded the 35% limit.
+At June 30, 2021, no Bank exceeded the 35% limit.

-In addition, the Associations are authorized to hold securities that are issued by, or are unconditionally guaranteed or insured as to the timely payment of principal and interest by, the U.S. government or its agencies with the approval of its related Bank, in an amount not to exceed 10% of its total average 90-day outstanding loan balance.
+In addition, the Associations are authorized to hold securities as eligible risk management investments that are issued by, or are unconditionally guaranteed or insured as to the timely payment of principal and interest by, the U.S. government or its agencies with the approval of its affiliated Bank, in an amount not to exceed 10% of its total average 90-day outstanding loan balance.
+Associations may also hold portions of USDA Guaranteed Loans purchased in the secondary market as eligible risk management investments.